Follow Us

 Smoking and alcohol; Both smoking and excessive alcohol consumption can weaken bones.

-Doctors use a combination of medical history, physical examinations, and bone density test (like DXA scans) to diagnose osteoporosis.
+Doctors use a combination of medical history, physical examinations, and bone density test (like DXA scans) to diagnose bone density.
 These tests measure bone mineral density and help assess the risk of fractures.

-The goal of osteoporosis treatment is to reduce the risk of fractures, improve bone density and manage pain.
+The goal of this treatment is to reduce the risk of fractures, improve bone density and manage pain.
 Treatment approaches include:

 Adequate calcium and vitamin D intake; These nutrients are essential for bone health.
 Supplements may be recommended if that dietary intake is insufficient.